mlabecki/portfolio_analytics/README.md

 # portfolio_analytics
-The main purpose of this project was to create an interactive dashboard offering the user the opportunity to perform technical analysis on a portfolio of custom selected assets.
+The main purpose of this project has been to create an interactive dashboard offering the user an opportunity to perform technical analysis of a portfolio of custom selected assets.
 These historical insights would then serve the broader goal of being able to build an optimal portfolio that is expected to perform successfully based on the desired investment objectives.

-The project is ongoing, although a vast amount of functionality has already been developed, with the Python code designed to perform four major groups of tasks:
+The project is ongoing, although a vast amount of functionality has already been developed.
+The idea has been to be able to perform these four major groups of tasks:

 **a.
 Download data**
 > - web scrape comprehensive lists of top assets in various categories